mattermost/docs/source/administration/mmctl-cli-tool.rst

 .. code-block:: sh

-   # you can specify with both the plugin id and its version
+   # You can specify using both the plugin ID and its version
    $ mmctl plugin marketplace install jitsi 2.0.0

    # if you don't specify the version, the latest one will be installed